MicrochipTech/PIC32CXBZ2_WBZ45x_THREAD_THERMOSTAT/README.md

 Follow the steps provided in the link to [Build and program the application](https://github.com/Microchip-MPLAB-Harmony/wireless_apps_pic32cxbz2_wbz45/tree/master/apps/ble/advanced_applications/ble_sensor#build-and-program-the-application-guid-3d55fb8a-5995-439d-bcd6-deae7e8e78ad-section).

-## 7. Run the demo<a name="step7">
+## 6. Run the demo<a name="step6">

-- Once the gateway device is powered on the Temperature sensor will join the network.
-The temperature will get reported periodically to the Gateway.
+- Once the Gateway compatible thread device is powered on the Temperature sensor will join the network.
+The temperature will get reported periodically to the Gateway compatible thread device.
 Once the Thermostat joins the network the Gateway device sends the HVAC address and now the Temperature sensor will start reporting the sensor values to the HVAC device.
 When the current temperature is higher than the set temperature the air conditioner is switched ON and vice versa.
+In this example we have switched ON the LED.